The Music Machine

 The Music Machine was an American rock band formed in Los Angeles, California in 1966.
-Fronted by chief songwriter and lead vocalist Sean Bonniwell, the band cultivated a characteristically dark and rebellious image reflected in an untamed musical approach.
-Sometimes it made use of distorted guitar lines and hallucinogenic organ parts, punctuated by Bonniwell's distinctively throaty vocals.
+Fronted by chief songwriter and lead vocalist Sean Bonniwell, the band cultivated a dark and rebellious image reflected in their musical approach.
+Sometimes the band made use of distorted guitar lines and hallucinogenic organ parts, punctuated by Bonniwell's distinctively throaty vocals.

 Although they managed to attain national chart success only briefly with two singles, the Music Machine is today considered by many critics to be one of the groundbreaking acts of the 1960s.
 Their style is now recognized as a pioneering force in proto-punk; yet within a relatively short period of time, they began to employ more complex lyrical and instrumental arrangements that went beyond the typical garage band format.

 In 1965, the band came together as a folk rock trio known as the Raggamuffins, before expanding to the quintet that was later rechristened the Music Machine.
 The group was known for their style of dress, clothing themselves in all-black attire.
 In 1966, the Music Machine was signed to Original Sound, and released its first single "Talk Talk" in the latter half of the year, with it reaching the Top 20 of the Billboard Hot 100.
 Their debut album (Turn On) The Music Machine and the moderate hit "The People in Me" followed.
 The band's original lineup fragmented in late 1967 after managerial and financial disputes.
 Bonniwell reassembled the group under the name The Bonniwell Music Machine.
 In 1968, a second album, The Bonniwell Music Machine appeared, but the group disbanded in early 1969.